Konica Minolta Installs JETvarnish 3D Evolution Press at Print Panther Direct

 “Our industrial print group is committed to offering the best technology with our digital embellishment solutions.
 Our customers look to our solutions and services in order to produce the best overall design and quality,” said Bill Troxil, President, Industrial Print and Production Print Business, Konica Minolta.
 “We work with clients to continually help them develop their businesses, and as a result they are realizing profitable growth and competitive capability opportunities.”

 Konica Minolta Digital Embellishment Solutions help customers ‘See the Potential in Print.’
 The company’s unique product lineup features digital spot UV coating, 3D embossing, and hot foil stamping, creating sensory dimensional effects that cannot be replicated by traditional print processes.
 Konica Minolta’s solutions help take businesses to the next dimension and gain new customers while increasing profits with visually stunning and tactile printed pieces.
-Learn more online.
+Learn more about our Digital Embellishment Solutions.

 About Konica Minolta